 home with the adoptive family, or

 - into baby care.

 Most birth parents feel confident about their adoption plan and will choose to have the child go directly from the hospital to the adoptive family's home.
 This is called a legal risk placement, which means that the legal work required (the termination of parental rights) has not been completed, and the adoptive family is assuming the responsibilities related to caring for the child pending the formal placement.

 Sometimes, after the baby is born, you may want to rethink your decision to choose adoption or need more time to say goodbye to your baby.
 When this happens, you may choose to care for your baby at home or request baby care for your child.
 We are committed to providing the best baby care available for children.
-Baby care families are carefully selected and approved by the Adoption Option, and licensed by the North Dakota Department of Human Services.
+Baby care families are carefully selected and approved by The Village Family Service Center and licensed by the North Dakota Department of Human Services.